Skip to content

 Is Flint Hills Technical College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Flint Hills Technical College earn a median of $47,007, roughly in line with national averages for graduates.
+Ten years out, alumni of Flint Hills Technical College earn a median of $47,007, roughly in line with the national average for college graduates.

 $43,014